Terf/PennLINC.github.io/docs/TheWay/FetchingYourData.md

 4. Check whether you have the datalad special remote enabled
 ```
-# this command will return a hyphen-separated string if a remote is enabled

 git annex info | grep datalad
 ```

 If not enabled (that is, no string returned), run the `git annex initremote` command.
 Don't forget to give the remote a name (it is `datalad` here).
 The following command will configure datalad as a special remote for the annexed contents in the dataset.

 ```
-# this command will return a hyphen-separated string if a remote is enabled
 git annex initremote datalad type=external externaltype=datalad encryption=none

 ```

 5. Create your datalad dataset in the desired directory

 ```
-# mydataset is the name you want to give to the datalad dataset

 datalad create mydataset
 cd mydataset
 ```

 Take HCP-D as an example, you will run:

 ```
 datalad create HCP-D
 cd HCP-D